Jason Martin (baseball): Pittsburgh Pirates

 On January 13, 2018, Martin was traded to the Pittsburgh Pirates (along with Joe Musgrove, Colin Moran and Michael Feliz) for Gerrit Cole.
-He began 2018 with the Altoona Curve and was promoted to the Indianapolis Indians in June.
-In 127 total games between the two teams, he slashed .274/.337/.429 with 13 home runs and 55 RBIs.
+He began 2018 with the Double–A Altoona Curve and was promoted to the Triple–A Indianapolis Indians in June.
+In 127 total games between the two teams, he slashed .274/.337/.429 with 13 home runs and 55 RBI.

-The Pirates added Martin to their 40-man roster after the season.
-On April 5, 2019, Martin was promoted to the major league roster for the first time.
-He made his major league debut on April 6, recording a single versus Tanner Roark in his first major league at bat.
-Martin joined Andrew McCutchen and Jose Tabata as the only Pirates since 1948 to record a hit, a run, and a stolen base in their Major League debut.
+The Pirates added Martin to their 40-man roster after the season to protect him from the Rule 5 draft.
+On April 5, 2019, Martin was promoted to the major leagues for the first time.
+He made his major league debut on April 6, recording a single versus Tanner Roark in his first major league at–bat.
+Martin joined Andrew McCutchen and José Tábata as the only Pirates since 1948 to record a hit, a run, and a stolen base in their Major League debut.
 In his rookie season, Martin collected nine hits in 40 trips to the plate.
-On October 18, 2019, Martin underwent surgery to repair a left shoulder labral tear.
+On October 18, Martin underwent surgery to repair a left shoulder labral tear.

-He only appeared in 7 games in 2020, going hitless in 9 at-bats.
+Martin only appeared in 7 games in 2020, going hitless in 9 at–bats.
 On October 30, 2020, Martin was outrighted off of the 40-man roster.
-He became a free agent on November 2, 2020.
+He became a free agent on November 2.

 Texas Rangers

 On December 14, 2020, Martin signed a minor league contract with the Texas Rangers organization.
 On May 26, 2021, Martin was selected to the active roster.
 He hit first MLB home run, a 2-run homer, against Los Angeles Dodgers second baseman Andy Burns on June 12.
-Over 58 games for Texas in 2021, Martin hit .208/.248/.354/.603 with 6 home runs and 17 RBI.
+Over 58 games for Texas in 2021, Martin hit .208/.248/.354 with six home runs and 17 RBI.
 On October 9, Martin elected free agency.

 Los Angeles Dodgers

 On November 23, 2021, Martin signed a minor league contract with the Los Angeles Dodgers.
-He spent the season with the Triple-A Oklahoma City Dodgers, where he played in 129 games, with a .285 batting average, 32 homers and 107 RBIs.
-He elected free agency on November 10, 2022.
+He spent the season with the Triple-A Oklahoma City Dodgers, where he played in 129 games, with a .285 batting average, 32 home runs and 107 RBI.
+Martin elected free agency following the season on November 10, 2022.